Foreverskyin0216/playword/README.md

 ### Browser actions

 - Click on an element
-- Get the full page content
 - Hover over an element
 - Input text in an element
 - Navigate to a URL
+- Press keys
-- Scroll page
+- Scroll on the page
-- Select options
+- Select an option
 - Wait for a specific text to appear

 ### Assertion